thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/introduction-to-cookie.md

 If the session ID from a session cookie is still valid, the remote user is identified and the request can be granted to access the resource on the server side accordingly.
 This process is called **authorization**.

-## Generating cookie from Express application
+## Generating cookies from Express application

 How would the server side generate this `Set-Cookie` header in response?
 You can find some tutorial [here](https://www.codementor.io/noddy/cookie-management-in-express-js-du107rmna).